titolins/conference-central/README.md

     Given a speaker urlsafe key, returns all sessions given by the specified speaker. createSession
-    We had to make certain assumptions here regarding the date, startTime and duration properties.
+    We had to make certain assumptions here regarding the date and startTime properties.
 For the first one (date), we assumed we would receive the date in the same format provided by the existing frontend when creating a new conference (e.g.: '2016-02-11T02:00:00.000Z').
+Regarding the startTime,
-For the time fields, however, we simplified things a little bit by assuming the time format would only include hour and minutes (e.g.: '15:00') - please note that we chose 24hr format for hours.
+    however, we simplified things a little bit by assuming the time format would only include hour and minutes (e.g.: '15:00') - please note that we chose 24hr format for hours.